indieVelo/translations/README.md

 * Finnish
 * Hungarian

-Any other translations however would be very gratefully received!
+Any other translations however would also be very gratefully received!

 # How-To
 To make a contribution: